-On November 2nd, Whitewater officially became a Ice Age Trail Community!
-That is big news for Whitewater because, it opens the doors to a magnitude of possibilities when it comes to outdoor education!
-The main purpose of a Ice Age Trail Community is to cultivate a symbiotic relationship between the Ice Age Trail Alliance and the communities that it goes through!
+On November 2nd, 2017, Whitewater officially became an Ice Age Trail Community!
+That is big news for Whitewater because, it opens the doors to a magnitude of possibilities when it comes to outdoor education.
+The main purpose of a Ice Age Trail Community is to cultivate a symbiotic relationship between the Ice Age Trail Alliance and the communities that it goes through.
 It allows the awareness of the trail to grow, but also works toward beneficial partnerships between everyone utilizing the trail.
-Now that Whitewater had became a Ice Age Trail Community, events are already being planned to help people fully experience all the 1,000 mile footpath has to offer!
+Now that Whitewater has become an Ice Age Trail Community, events are always in the works to help people fully experience what the 1,200 mile footpath has to offer!

-To see what went into becoming a Ice Age Trail Community, check out the application!
+To see what went into becoming an Ice Age Trail Community, check out the application!

 Check out the many ways in which you can use and help the Ice Age Trail!

 The Ice Age Trail has a lot to offer when it comes to hiking and outdoor activities.
-Even with winter coming up, the trail offers plenty of places to snowshoe and ski!
-Within Walworth county alone, there are plenty of spots to hop onto the Ice Age Trail.
-Right on Highway 12, there is a perfect spot to park your car and take a stroll through the woods.
-However, a state parking sticker is required to park in the lot.
-Stickers are purchasable at the location!
-To look at a map of the trail, check out their online map!
+Even in the winter, the trail offers plenty of places to snowshoe and ski.
+Within Walworth County alone, there are plenty of spots to hop onto the Ice Age Trail.
+There’s a parking area off Highway 12, Kettle Moraine Scenic Dr., and Clover Valley Rd.
+You will need a state park parking pass.

 The Ice Age Trail Alliance already has plenty of resources online to help you plan your hike!
 They have itineraries for your hike, day hike options, and longer trips already planned.
-All you have to do is visit their site to get started!
-Check it out!
+Grab a map here.

 Check out events happening on the Whitewater segment of the Ice Age Trail!